Owen Sound Transportation Company: Cruising the North Channel

-The weekly schedule of the S.S.
-Manitoulin began with an 11:15 p.m.
+The weekly schedule of the SS Manitoulin began with an 11:15 PM.
 Monday departure from Owen Sound, arriving Tuesday morning at Killarney, then through the North Channel, calling at Manitowaning, Little Current, Gore Bay, Meldrum Bay, Cockburn Island, Hilton Beach, Richards Landing, and Sault Ste.
 Marie, Ontario, arriving at Mackinac Island, on Wednesday evening.
-Returning over the same route with departure from Mackinac Island at 11 a.m.
-Thursday, the Manitoulin arrived at Owen Sound on Saturday morning at 4:30.
-Weekend trips on the Manitoulin departed 11:15 p.m.
-Saturday, with calls at Killarney, Manitowaning and Little Current, followed by arrival back in Owen Sound at 4:30 Monday morning.
+Returning over the same route with departure from Mackinac Island at 11 AM Thursday, the Manitoulin arrived at Owen Sound on Saturday morning at 4:30 AM.
+Weekend trips on the Manitoulin departed 11:15 PM Saturday, with calls at Killarney, Manitowaning and Little Current, followed by arrival back in Owen Sound at 4:30 AM Monday morning.